-Ms. Cheung is also a director of AdBeyond BVI and AdBeyond HK, respectively, all of which are wholly-owned subsidiaries of the Company.
+Ms. Cheung is also a director of AdBeyond BVI and AdBeyond HK, respectively, both of which are whollyowned subsidiaries of the Company.

-Mr. Tso Ping Cheong, Brian (曹炳昌), aged 36, was appointed as an independent non-executive Director on 28 May 2014 and has been holding this position since then.
+Mr. Tso Ping Cheong, Brian (曹炳昌), aged 37, was appointed as an independent non-executive Director on 28 May 2014 and has been holding this position since then.
 He is the chairman of the audit committee and a member of the nomination committee of the Board.

 Mr. Tso graduated from The Hong Kong Polytechnic University in Hong Kong, with a degree of bachelor of arts in accountancy in November 2003 and a degree of master of corporate governance in October 2013.
 Mr. Tso has over 10 years of accounting and financial experience.
-From September 2003 to July 2007 and August 2007 to November 2008, Mr. Tso worked at Ernst & Young Hong Kong office and Ernst & Young Shenzhen office, a multinational accounting firm, respectively, with the last position as manager.
+From September 2003 to July 2007 and August 2007 to November 2008, Mr. Tso worked at the Hong Kong office and Shenzhen office, respectively, of Ernst & Young, a multinational accounting firm, with the last position as manager.
 From December 2008 to May 2010, Mr. Tso was the financial controller of Greenheart Group Limited (formerly known as Omnicorp Limited), a company listed on the Stock Exchange (stock code: 94).
 From May 2010 to August 2012, Mr. Tso was the senior vice president of Maxdo Project Management Company Limited, a project management company.
 Since January 2013, Mr. Tso has been the sole proprietor of Teton CPA Company, a certified public accountants firm.

-Mr. Tso served as a non-executive director of Kong Shum Union Property Management Limited (stock code: 8181) from July 2014 to February 2015.
-Mr. Tso has been appointed as an independent non-executive director of each of GreaterChina Professional Services Limited (stock code: 8193) since July 2014, Larry Jewelry International Company Limited (formerly known as Eternite International Company Limited) (stock code: 8351) since October 2014 and Newtree Group Holdings Limited (stock code: 1323) since February 2015.
-Mr. Tso has also been appointed as a company secretary of China Infrastructure Investment Limited (stock code: 600) since March 2015 and a joint company secretary of China Yu Tian Holdings Limited (stock code: 8230) since 1 January 2014.
+Mr. Tso served as a non-executive director of Kong Shum Union Property Management Limited (a company listed on the Stock Exchange, stock code: 8181) from July 2014 to February 2015.
+Mr. Tso has been appointed as an independent non-executive director of each of GreaterChina Professional Services Limited (a company listed on the Stock Exchange, stock code: 8193) since July 2014, Larry Jewelry International Company Limited (a company listed on the Stock Exchange, stock code: 8351) since October 2014 and Newtree Group Holdings Limited (a company listed on the Stock Exchange, stock code: 1323) since February 2015.
+Mr. Tso has also been appointed as a company secretary of each of China Infrastructure Investment Limited (a company listed on the Stock Exchange, stock code: 600) since March 2015 and China Yu Tian Holdings Limited (a company listed on the Stock Exchange, stock code: 8230) since January 2014.

-Mr. Tso was admitted as (i) a member of the HKICPA in September 2008 and advanced to fellowship status in October 2015; (ii) a member of The Association of Chartered Certified Accountants in October 2006 and advanced to fellowship status in October 2011; (iii) an associate of The Institute of Chartered Secretaries and Administrators in January 2014 and advanced to fellowship status in November 2015; and (iv) a member of The Hong Kong Institute of Chartered Secretaries in January 2014 and advanced to fellowship status in November 2015; and (iv) a member 2015.
+Mr. Tso was admitted as (i) a member of the Hong Kong Institute of Certified Public Accountants (the "HKICPA") in September 2008 and advanced to fellowship status in October 2015; (ii) a member of The Association of Chartered Certified Accountants in October 2006 and advanced to fellowship status in October 2011; (iii) an associate of The Institute of Chartered Secretaries and Administrators in January 2014 and advanced to fellowship status in November 2015; and (iv) a member of The Hong Kong Institute of Chartered Secretaries in January 2014 and advanced to fellowship status in November 2015.